ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   content ({{!RFC9110, Section 6.4}}), minus the lengths in octets of the encoded `agg_param` and `part_batch_selector` fields.
 That is, the remainder of the HTTP message consists of `verify_inits`.

+{:aside}
+> IMPORTANT: this this does not change the security requirements
+> for verification keys; see {{verification-key}}.
+> The analysis in {{DPRS23}} depends on an assumption
+> that verification keys are selected prior to a report being generated;
+> a different analysis would be required
+> to enable selecting a verification key after a task has started.

 The Leader sends the `AggregationJobInitReq` in the body of a PUT request to the aggregation job with a media type of